nanogiants/nanogiants-docs/docs/development.md

 Avoid squashing commits as they alter the git history and possibly obscure reality.
 It is oke to squash WIP commits to summarize them as a feature.

+### Tooling
+We use [commitlint](https://github.com/conventional-changelog/commitlint) in combination with [husky](https://github.com/typicode/husky) to ensure that commit messages are consistent with our guidelines.
+Obviously this only applies to structure and not semantics.
+You can find a config file here that holds the configuration for our guide [here](../files/development/git/commitlint.config.js).

 **[back to top](#table-of-contents)**